pulak03/Sunshine/README.md

 Users can change location by going to settings and giving pin code as input.
 Unit can also be changed.
 The app sends notifications when weather changes.

+<h5>Note: Api key is needed for it to work.
+It's to be put in<br>/app/src/main/java/com/toxoidandroid/sunshine/sync/SunshineSyncAdapter.java</h5>

 #Screenshots
 <h3>Main Screen</h3>
 <img src="/app/screenshots/a.jpg" width="360" title="Main Screen">